We Benefit When We Share Our Joys and Burdens with Others

 When God created us in his image, he put within us a desire for community.
 Just as God lives in community with himself—Father, Son, and Holy Spirit—he wants us to be in community with him.
 He wants a relationship with us.
 He pursues us.

-This same internal desire for connection with our creator extends to other people.
-God designed us to crave community with others too.
-No one is an island, existing in isolation.
 Not only do we find fulfillment when we enjoy connection with God and with the people he created, but we also realize two key benefits from being in community.

 Community Amplifies Our Joys

 When something exciting happens to us our first instinct is to share our good news with someone else.
 This may be with family, friends, or our spiritual community—which for many is their church family.